NadiaGallini2/RailGuard/SECURITY.md

-# Security Policy
+#🔒 Security Policy

-Proprietary License
+##📜 Proprietary License

-Copyright (c) [2024] [Hackatonziki 3000]
+Copyright (c) 2024
+✨ Hackatonziki 3000

-All rights reserved.
+All rights reserved. 🚫

 You may not use, copy, modify, or distribute this software without permission from the author.
-For permissions, contact [gallini.nadi@yandex.ru].
+For permissions, please contact:
+📧 [gallini.nadi@yandex.ru].